-Edward “Lefty” Grimes is the lead activist of Sativa Cross: Ignorance is No Excuse, a group of radical activists who advocate with unconventional tactics and a podcast.
+Edward “Lefty” Grimes is the lead activist of Sativa Cross: Ignorance is No Excuse, a group of radical activists who advocate with unconventional tactics and a podcast for better NJ medical cannabis rules.

 (This article is based on a podcast that was recorded on August 26th.)